barmatey/spoofer/README.md

 ```

 **Explanation of numbers next to tickers:**

-- The first number (e.g., 100 for btc/usdt) is a `price multiplier`: prices are scaled by this factor to store as integers instead of floats for precision.
+- The first number (e.g., 100 for btc/usdt) is a `price multiplier`: prices are scaled by this factor to store as
+  integers instead of floats for precision.
-- The second number (e.g., 1_000_000) is a `quantity multiplier`: trade quantities are scaled similarly to avoid floating-point rounding errors.
+- The second number (e.g., 1_000_000) is a `quantity multiplier`: trade quantities are scaled similarly to avoid
+  floating-point rounding errors.
 - This allows the system to handle fractional prices and volumes precisely without floating-point inaccuracies.

 **Notes / best practices:**

 - Keep the `broadcast` buffer large enough for peak events (example uses `50_000`).
 - Prefer lightweight event structs (Arc\<String\> for ticker avoids clones).
 - `subscribe_depth(10)` configures L2 depth to maintain for each book.
 - Write tickers in lowercase using `/` as a delimiter.
-They will later be automatically converted to each exchange's specific format.
+They will later be automatically converted to each exchange's
+  specific format.

 ## Save events

-**Purpose / user story:** persist incoming events in batches to ClickHouse using `BufferService` and repository objects.
+**User story:** persist incoming events in batches to ClickHouse using `BufferService` and repository objects.

 **Relevant snippet** — saver worker: